javascript-repositories/programming-foundations-m1-practice-questions/README.md

 Declare a variable called `animalType` and assign it the value `"hedgehog"`.

-Using and `if-else if-else` statement, console log the following based on the value of `animalType`:
+Using an `if/else if/else` statement, console log the following based on the value of `animalType`:

 -   if `animalType` is equal to `"elephant"` log: "The animal is large".
 -   if `animalType` is equal to `"hedgehog"` log: "The animal is small".